Harry Lee Bailey Bannock Indian War journal. 1878.

 Summary note

-• This journal, which covers the span of the Bannock Indian War from July to September 1878, provides a detailed account by U.S. Army officers of events in the field and at headquarters.
+• This journal, which covers the span of the Bannock War from July to September 1878, provides a detailed account by U.S. Army officers of events in the field and at headquarters.
 Primarily kept by Harry Lee Bailey (1854-1934), 2nd Lieutenant, U.S. Army, it is predominantly comprised of the text of letters and telegrams to and from General Oliver O. Howard, as well as those sent by his chief officers in the field, Colonel Frank Wheaton, Colonel George A. Forsyth, and Captain Evan Miles.
 The journal's other contributors include Captain Samuel Tobey Cushing and 2nd Lieutenant Charles Walter Rowell.
 Both Bailey and Rowell served as Acting Assistant Adjutant General during the campaign.

 • Included with the volume is a loose printed field order dated July 22, 1878, from temporary headquarters at Baker City, Oregon from Lieut.
 Harry Lee Bailey, Acting Assistant Adjutant General, to Capt.
 Samuel Tobey Cushing.
 Cushing's subsistence endeavors are recorded in various places as he was at the time serving as Purchasing and Depot Commissary at San Francisco, California.